lanl/benchmarks/doc/sphinx/2_amg/amg.rst

    :align: center
    :widths: 10, 10
    :header-rows: 1

+   AMG2023 FOM on V100 for Problem 1 (27-pt stencil, AMG-GMRES)

 .. figure:: gpu1.png
    :align: center
    :scale: 50%
    :alt: AMG2023 FOM on V100 for Problem 1 (27-pt stencil, AMG-GMRES)

+   AMG2023 FOM on V100 for Problem 1 (27-pt stencil, AMG-GMRES)

 The FOMs of AMG2023 on V100 for Problem 2 is provided in the following table and figure: